volusion/element-documentation/how-to/fetch-data-fast/README.md

 };
 ```

-With this simple change the `categories` and `menus` data will eacy be fetched concurrently, thus reducing latency.
+With this simple change the `categories` and `menus` data will each be fetched concurrently, thus reducing latency.

 Please keep in mind the following: